 A simple example could be searching for a ‘sandal’ on Zappos, where I clicked on a particular sandal.
 Ongoing to that product page, it displayed two more color options available in that model.
 I had to click on those models and got to view a large picture there itself, without having to open another tab.
 What a hassle-free and seamless experience!

 10. Personalised Search

-One of the best things about site search is that it gives big opportunity to a customer to find out what they are looking for and grant them a positive shopping experience.
-With the help of these 10 powerful strategies you can make your site search deliver accurate results, helping you in customer retention and building customer loyalty.
+One of the best things about site search is that it gives a big opportunity to a customer to find out what they are looking for and grant them a positive shopping experience.
+With the help of these 10 powerful strategies, you can make your site search deliver accurate results, helping you in customer retention and building customer loyalty.